rsmith54/FactoryTools/README.md

 You can run on the grid with

 ```
-python RJigsawTools/util/run_lvlv.py  --doOverwrite --gridInputFile RJigsawTools/data/mc15_13TeV_25ns_SM_p2419.ds --gridTag 012516_lvlv
+python RJigsawTools/util/run_lvlv.py  --doOverwrite --inputDS RJigsawTools/data/mc15_13TeV_25ns_SM_p2419.ds --gridTag 012516_lvlv
 ```

 This default assumes your system username is the same as your grid/NICE name.
 If not, you can change it with --gridUser, and the --gridTag defaults to just the date.

 ## Merging Step